ricdikulous/imx-unity-game-lessons/lessons/04-retrieve-player-data-and-logout/README.md

 # Lesson 4: Retrieve Player Profile Data and Logout

-In this lesson, we will demonstrate how to integrate the Immutable Passport for retrieving a player's profile information and implement the functionality to log the player out.
+In this lesson, we will demonstrate how to use Immutable Passport for retrieving a player's profile information and implement the functionality to log the player out.

 ## Overview